 What Makes a Shape Beautiful?
-Generating Logo Marks & Appealing Shapes
+Generating Logos & Appealing Shapes

 What makes a shape appealing?
 Is it symmetry?
 Balance?
 Roundness?
 Some sort of mathematical proportion?
 What makes a shape ugly?
 Asymmetry?
 Imbalance?
 Sharpness?
 Is it possible to make a shape that is beautiful in the eyes of all those who view it?
 These questions have been asked for centuries.
 Recent studies have published results that suggest there may be some universal truths to what people find beautiful (spoiler: roundness).
 What does this have to do with logo design?
 Maybe I can use this information to generate logo marks that are more appealing (“better”) which would create more more satisfied users and more sales.